Brandon Hart supports his family by blogging and making videos about gaming hardware. He still plays FPS games a few times a week.

-While G-Sync was released back in 2013 it really wasn't until last year that I was on board with the monitors being made for it.
-Improvements in IPS technology as well as quality improvements are what won me over.
+While G-Sync was released back in 2013 it really wasn't until last year that I was on board with these monitors.
+Improvements in IPS technology, as well as price, have made them more attractive for the average gamer.

 Asus PG279Q 27" G-Sync Monitor

-While last year I would have recommended that you stay clear of the Asus ROG Swift monitor, this year it's definitely one of my favorites.
+While last year I would have recommended that you stay clear of the Asus ROG Swift monitor, this year the upgraded version is definitely one of my favorites.

 They've gone from a questionable TN panel to a good IPS one with full sRGB gamut, a 2560 x 1440 resolution, and up to a 165Hz refresh rate.